We use our proprietary methodology to produce these rankings. Learn more →

 Dating

 "If a thing is worth doing, it is worth doing badly" said G. K. Chesterton.
 With some things we will be awkward and fumble when we are first doing them.
 Dating is one of those things.
-But it's worth doing, so it's okay if it's done badly, and we can learn and grow from our experiences.
-Schooling doesn't help our awkward dating life because it doesn't have any curriculum in this domain of life whatsoever.
+But it's worth doing, so it's okay if it's done badly at first, and we can learn and grow from our experiences.
+Schooling doesn't help our awkward dating life because it doesn't have any curriculum in this domain of life.

 Nevertheless, we can all agree that this aspect of life is very valuable, for this is the first step in falling in love, getting married, and starting a family--and the family is the foundation of society.
 It is, therefore, important to choose the right mate, know what to look for and what to avoid in a partner, and how to be a good partner yourself.
 This takes practice and attention to yourself and your date.